Frequently Asked Questions

 What is your return policy?
 We work hard to make sure you are satisfied with our patterns and our treatment of you.
 If we make a mistake, we will always make it right.
 For details on our return policy, see our Shipping and Returns Policies page.

 Can I make items to sell using your sewing patterns?
 Our patterns are licensed for home and personal use only.
-Our Cottage Industry Partners program allows home-based sewists to sew and sell finished garments and accessories made with our patterns for a low per-item cost.
-In particular, we hope this program will help craftivists, WAHMs (work-at-home moms), students, and anyone interested in using their creativity and mad sewing skills to make ends meet.
-You can get more information at our Cottage Licenses page.
-If you would like to buy a finished product from one of our licensed partners, please visit our Buy Ready Made page.
+We like to help support the following movements: craftivists, WAHMs (work-at-home moms), students, and anyone interested in using their creativity and mad sewing skills to make ends meet.
+With that we now allow these groups, with our permission to use our patterns.
+Please email Danica at firstname.lastname@example.org to request permission.

 Can I modify the Emmeline Apron for larger sizes?
 Absolutely – it’s really easy.
 Check out the discussion at the Flickr group for instructions.